You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 1. Spammy Links And Link Farms

 One of the most common forms of negative SEO attack is creating spammy backlinks of low quality.
-While a single spammy link cannot create enough of a ripple effect to affect a website, a group of sites, also known as link farms, which are interconnected low-quality websites, can do a lot of harm.
+While a single spammy link cannot make enough of a ripple effect to affect a website, a group of sites, also known as link farms, which are interconnected low-quality websites, can do a lot of harm.

 The negative SEO spammers will often do whatever is in their power to create low-quality links and content that will make your website links seem poor.
 This, in turn, causes your website ranking to drop as it often gets flagged for penalties.